Stefan von Haschenperg: Career

 Stefan said he would have tried out the last idea at his own house in England.
 He probably meant St Thomas's Mills at Stratford, London, which Henry had given him, then taken away in 1544.
 Stefan seems not to have found work, but he did come back to England.
 On 9 January 1547, the Imperial ambassador in London, François van der Delft, wrote to Mary of Austria to ask what he should do about Haschenperg.
 Stefan and his wife had come to London thinking that Mary's letters would get his job back.
 Van der Delft suggested he should not intercede between Henry VIII and his servant.
-Stefan then became a steward of Jan Dubravius, Bishop of Olmütz, in Bohemia.
+Stefan then became a steward of Jan Dubravius, Bishop of Olomouc, in Bohemia.
 The Bishop subsequently wrote a treatise on the construction of fish ponds.

 Despite the circumstances of Stefan's dismissal from English royal service, and the shortcomings of some his buildings, B. H. St. J. O'Neil found it likely that his presence in the royal works account for some of features of the Henrician forts that correspond most closely to models proposed by Albrecht Dürer.